 Availability of funds to repay loan: Most stock-based loan programs are relatively short-term loans—often as little as two to three years.
 If, at the end of the period, you want to pay off your loan balance and get back the exact number of shares of stock pledged, you must have sufficient liquid funds.
 This can be difficult if you invested the loan proceeds in a long-term investment or a product with a surrender charge or contingent deferred sales charge (CDSC), such as a fixed, variable or equity-indexed annuity.
 In such instances, you would either have to liquidate the new investment (which could mean incurring significant charges and a potential tax liability) or tap money from other sources.

-Lack of adequate investigation by the promoter: As was underscored in recent FINRA enforcement actions, the fact that a financial professional promotes a stock-based loan program doesn’t mean that he or she—or any intermediary the professional relied on—vetted the lender.
+Lack of adequate investigation by the promoter: As was underscored in FINRA enforcement actions, the fact that a financial professional promotes a stock-based loan program doesn’t mean that he or she—or any intermediary the professional relied on—vetted the lender.
 Absent adequate due diligence, neither you, your financial professional nor anyone involved in promoting the program can know for certain what the lender actually does with your pledged stock—specifically, whether it holds it for your benefit or sells it—or whether the lender has adequate cash on hand to honor its obligations at the end of the loan term.
-Unfortunately, some stock-loan programs have turned out to be scams.
-For example, in September 2009, the Securities and Exchange Commission sued the promoter of a stock loan program, HedgeLender LLC, and two of its principals for promoting a fraudulent loan program.
-The lender in that case allegedly sold the pledged stock, misappropriated the sales proceeds and could not return stock or pay profits to participants in the program.
+Similarly, the Securities and Exchange Commission has brought actions against promoters of stock-loan programs for failing to perform adequate due diligence of the lender.

 Unregistered salespeople: Unlike broker-dealers, many of the financial professionals promoting non-recourse stock-based loan programs are not licensed brokers or registered broker-dealers and are not required to make certain that securities transactions are suitable for their customers.
 Dealing with unlicensed, unregistered financial professionals increases your risk.